 VIDEO: UNICEF correspondent Guy Hubbard reports on the organization’s effort to assist children affected by the conflict in Libya.

 “It was 3 o’clock in the afternoon,” recalls Omar’s aunt Fteima, who brought him here from Sirte, “The whole family was at home, including Omar, his father and his two sisters, Isra and Sajida, when the rebels started firing rockets.
 They ran to another house while NATO helicopters circled and then, when they got to the other house the helicopter hit them with two rockets.
 The two sisters and their father were blown to pieces – they died before they reached the hospital.”

-As she describes the tragic event, Fteima’s solemn face contorts in anguish.
+As she describes the tragic event, Fteima’s traumatised face contorts in anguish.
 She was a nurse in Sirte during the early stages of the fighting and worked weeks without a break as injured fighters and, more often, injured civilians, overwhelmed the hospital.